Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/delta.md

 | 2022-01-01T07:00:00Z |      10.00 |       0.00 |
 | 2022-01-01T08:00:00Z |      10.00 |       0.00 |

-In this case a value at time t is based on difference between value 2 hours ahead and the value at t.
+In this case, a value at time t is based on the difference between the value 2 hours ahead and the value at t.

 #### Example 3

-BP_Ts1 is a time series with break point resolution.
+BP_Ts1 is a time series with breakpoint resolution.

 `Result = @DELTA(@t('.BP_Ts1'))`